concurrency/nocc/README.md

 * RCX BASIC, a simple programming language for the LEGO Mindstorms RCX (intended to code-gen to RCX bytecode).
 * tree-rewriting language, an abstract way of specifying parse-tree transformations within nocc.

+## Note for the 32bit branch

+This branch in Git is for the 32-bit version of nocc in its present state.
+Time to embrace 64-bit computing, not that it'll make much difference, but there are a lot of 32-bit-platform assumptions in the nocc code-base, and catering for both where it matters is likely to be more grotty than useful, so the master branch will start heading towards a 64-bit build.